-Genius logs quality measures to log files.
+Genius logs a large number of quality measures to log files [5, 6].
 Logs are written both in .csv and .xml format.
-Logs are written to the log/directory.
+Logs are written to the log/ directory.
 Filenames contain the date and time the session/tournament started.

 The output of the log files differs, depending on whether you ran a tournament or a single session.
 The following subsections discuss the output for these.